 Whatever the case, the police will arrive to assess the situation.

 Many times, the police make domestic violence arrests based on little evidence, relying heavily on what they observe and the statements of those present.
 This is not a foolproof system, and innocent people are sometimes unnecessarily charged.

-If you are arrested, you will likely be taken into custody, fingerprinted, photographed, processed, and booked into jail.
-If you are looking for someone currently being held in Franklin, County, you can search here.
+You will likely be taken into custody, fingerprinted, photographed, processed, and booked into jail.
+If you are looking for someone currently being held in Franklin County, you can search here.

 Before your release, you may need to appear before a judge to secure a bond and placed under a Temporary Protective Order (TPO) that limits or bars you from contacting the alleged victim.

 This TPO could even prohibit you from returning to your own home.
 Violating a protection order can also result in additional criminal charges.
 Also, you might be required to surrender any firearms in your possession while domestic violence charges are pending.

 What a Columbus Domestic Violence Lawyer Can Do for You

 The Columbus defense team at Luftman, Heck & Associates takes a highly aggressive approach to all domestic violence cases.